Advice for Parents: If Your Daughter or Son Has an Eating Disorder, Here Are My Top 10 Recommendations

 1. Pause.
 Notice if you’re starting conversations from a highly emotional place.
 If so, it’s okay to acknowledge that and agree to come back to the conversation in half an hour.
 Then go and do something that helps you regulate.

-Vice versa if you notice your daughter is highly emotional – she will not be able to have a rational conversation with you in this state, so encourage her to do what she needs to do to regulate before coming back to the conversation.
+Vice versa if you notice your daughter or son is highly emotional – they will not be able to have a rational conversation with you in this state, so encourage them to do what they need to do to regulate before coming back to the conversation.

-2. Focus on her feelings.
-Fights about food will be an ongoing struggle until she is further along on recovery.
-When you notice this happening, try to refocus your attention on how she’s feeling and what she’s experiencing.
+2. Focus on their feelings.
+Fights about food will be an ongoing struggle until they are further along in recovery.
+When you notice this happening, try to refocus your attention on how they’re feeling and what they’re experiencing.

-For example, is she scared?
+For example, are they scared?
 Angry outbursts often mask feeling hurt or scared.
 Overwhelmed?
-Having a hard time identifying how she feels?
+Having a hard time identifying how they feel?
 Having a bad day overall?
-Ask her more about these things, rather than focusing on food.
+Ask them more about these things, rather than focusing on food.

 3. Don’t take it personally.
 And try again.
-It might feel like you’ve tried everything to have open communication with your daughter, but she remains aloof or resistant.
-It’s unlikely this is personal – it probably has more to do with her not being ready.
+It might feel like you’ve tried everything to have open communication with your child, but they remain aloof or resistant.
+It’s unlikely this is personal – it probably has more to do with them not being ready.

-If you’re not getting much of a response from her, remember #2 above: focus on her feelings and what she’s experiencing.
-Remind her that you support her no matter what she’s feeling and she can come to you anytime to talk.
-Opening up needs to be in her time.
+If you’re not getting much of a response from them, remember #2 above: focus on their feelings and what they’re experiencing.
+Remind them that you support them no matter what they’re feeling and they can come to you anytime to talk.
+Opening up needs to be in their time.

-4. Separate her from her eating disorder.
+4. Separate them from their eating disorder.
 It can be helpful to think of the eating disorder as a separate voice or entity.
-The illness has taken over her brain and likely diminished the personality of the person you know, putting her thoughts onto two parallel tracks: food and her body.
+The illness has taken over their brains and likely diminished the personality of the person you know, putting their thoughts onto two parallel tracks: food and their bodies.

-When you’re arguing with your daughter about food, you’re arguing with her eating disorder.
-Remembering that separation can help you not be angry at her for not eating.
+When you’re arguing with your daughter or son about food, you’re arguing with their eating disorder.
+Remembering that separation can help you not be angry at them for not eating.
 In fact, you can both be angry at the illness.

 5. Don’t DO anything.
-Knowing when to act and when to step back is difficult, but it’s important to remember that your daughter doesn’t always need you to take action.
-Most of the time, she probably just needs to be reminded that you support her (not the eating disorder).
-Take the time to regularly check in and connect with her (even if she pushes you away) and genuinely listen without distractions when she does share something.
+Knowing when to act and when to step back is difficult, but it’s important to remember that your daughter or son doesn’t always need you to take action.
+Most of the time, they probably just need to be reminded that you support them (not the eating disorder).
+Take the time to regularly check in and connect with them (even if they push you away) and genuinely listen without distractions when they do share something.

-Saying that, it’s time to switch into action when she needs to get into treatment and advocate on her behalf with the healthcare system.
-This is something she probably doesn’t have the motivation or energy to do for herself.
+Saying that, it’s time to switch into action when they need to get into treatment and advocate on their behalf with the healthcare system.
+This is something they probably don’t have the motivation or energy to do for themselves.

-6. Don’t punish her if she’s being secretive about food.
-If your daughter’s hiding food or won’t tell you what or when she’s eating, this is part of her eating disorder, not because of her relationship with you.
+6. Don’t punish them if they’re being secretive about food.
+If your daughter or son is hiding food or won’t tell you what or when they’re eating, this is part of their eating disorder, not because of their relationship with you.

 7. Mealtimes are not about food.
 When sitting down to eat, make an effort to talk about anything but the food.
-In fact, it’s even better not to focus on your daughter much during the meal, as it’s a stressful time for her.
+In fact, it’s even better not to focus on your daughter or son much during the meal, as it’s a stressful time for them.

 Try to keep the mood light and talk about “easy” things: activities people are involved in, funny stories from the day, updates on friends and family members, upcoming plans, and reminiscing about a past trip or experience together.
 Essentially, things that are distracting and non-stressful.

 8. No diet foods.
 When stocking your cupboards with food, be mindful of diet, low-calorie or fat-free foods.
-Having them in the house signals to your daughter that it’s okay to choose them, which reinforces her restrictive mindset and can lead to binging.
+Having them in the house signals to your daughter or son that it’s okay to choose them, which reinforces their restrictive mindset and can lead to further restriction or binging.
 It’s important for everyone in the household to avoid diet culture and for parents to model balanced eating and exercising.

 9. Explore your own values.
-At some point, your daughter started to measure her self-worth by her weight and what foods she eats/doesn’t eat.
-It can be helpful for her if parents explore what their core beliefs are for her: how is she rewarded?
+At some point, your daughter or son started to measure their self-worth by their weight and what foods they eat/don’t eat.
+It can be helpful for them if parents explore what their core beliefs are for them: how are they rewarded?
 What achievements are focused on and praised?

-As well as valuing a thin body, your daughter probably also values all things productive: achieving the best and doing things perfectly.
-Emphasizing other things – like personality, generosity and kindness as measures of self-worth – this can help oppose her (very narrow) values.
+As well as valuing a thin body, your daughter or son probably also values all things productive: achieving the best and doing things perfectly.
+Emphasizing other things – like personality, generosity and kindness as measures of self-worth – can help oppose their (very narrow) values.

 It was developed for teenagers who don’t believe there is anything wrong with the way they’re eating.
 I designed the course to gently introduce them to what is going on beneath their reluctance to eat and how this can lead to a more serious illness, all in a casual and non-threatening way.

 Above all, know that eating disorders are not caused by parenting.
-Your daughter is experiencing a complex illness that is caused by a combination of biological, psychological, and social and cultural factors.
-Getting her help early is key to turning her thoughts and behaviours around.
+Your daughter or son is experiencing a complex illness that is caused by a combination of biological, psychological, and social and cultural factors.
+Getting them help early is key to turning their thoughts and behaviours around.

 Lori Henry